HMS-klob/ixxat-socketcan-usb/README.md

 $ sudo apt install can-utils
 ```

-After that you can use the commands cansend, candum and cangen to work with CAN messages.
+After that you can use the commands cansend, candump and cangen to work with CAN messages.

 ```
 $ cansend can0 123#112233